vivaxyblog/vivaxyblog.github.io/_posts/2019-08-02-git-tag-and-push-git-tag.md

 > // ...
 > ```

-It is really an annotated tag.
+It is an annotated tag.

 ### So How Do We Push Tags?